 There are no public toilets available at the start of the walk at Wildboarclough

-There is a second pub on the route, called the Hanging Gate, you might spot on the Ordnance Survey map; however, unfortunately, this pub closed on New Year’s Eve 2018 but I have exciting news, the pub will be reopening in 2021.
+There is a second pub on the route, called the Hanging Gate, on the Ordnance Survey map, this pub closed on New Year’s Eve 2018 but I have exciting news, the pub will be reopening in 2021.

 When you reach Macclesfield Forest, there is an information centre, public toilets and at weekends there is a mobile snack van, known as ‘The Forest Snug’